Kåre Pugerup

-Kåre Pugerup (born 1964 in Viborg) is a diplomat and Chief of Staff at the United Nations agency IFAD in Rome.
+Kåre Pugerup (born in Viborg) is a Swedish UN diplomat and Chief of Staff at the United Nations agency IFAD in Rome.
 Previously he served at the Ministry for Foreign Affairs in Stockholm where he was a Project Director at the Department for International Development Cooperation.
 He earned a BSc and MSc in Business Administration and Economics at Uppsala University, Sweden.
+He also completed Executive Management Program at Harvard Business School.